murkl/arch-os/installer/README.md

 ```
 installer.yaml           what this installer is, what it asks, what order it works in
 tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions
-tasks/<id>/task.sh       what it does — and any file it ships with, beside it
+tasks/<id>/task.sh       what it does, and any file it ships with, beside it
 hooks/<name>.sh          everything around the work itself
 lib.sh                   the little every script of this tree shares
 data/                    the tables a language and a country are looked up in